Q: What is a data lake?

 A: Lake Formation integrates with IAM so authenticated users and roles can be automatically mapped to data protection policies that are stored in the Data Catalog.
 The IAM integration also enables you to use Microsoft Active Directory or LDAP to federate into IAM using SAML.

 Q: How does Lake Formation help an analyst or data scientist discover what data they can access?

 A: Lake Formation ensures that all your data is described in the Data Catalog, giving you a central location to browse the data that you have permission to view and query.
 The permissions are defined in your data access policy and can be set at the table and column level.

 Q: Can I use third party business intelligence tools with Lake Formation?

-A: Yes, you can use your third-party business applications, like Tableau and Looker, to connect to your AWS data sources through services like Athena or Redshift.
+A: Yes, you can use your third-party business applications, like Tableau and Looker, to connect to your Amazon Web Services data sources through services like Athena or Redshift.
 Access to data is managed by the underlying Data Catalog, so regardless of which application you use, you are assured that access to your data is governed and controlled.